PAPARA-ZZ-I/PAPARA-ZZ-I/README.md

 2. without MATLAB, by using the PAPARA(ZZ)I installer (available for 64-bit Windows, Mac OS X and Linux systems) and following the instructions.

-Although PAPARA(ZZ)I was developped under MATLAB 2015b, it also works with older versions (e.g. MATLAB 2010a).
+Although PAPARA(ZZ)I was developped under MATLAB 2015b, it may also work with older versions (e.g. MATLAB 2010a).

 LICENSE: